View Donald Hudson's Obituary on reporternews.com and share memories

 |

-Donald is survived by his wife, Sally, of Clyde; one son, Gary Hudson and wife Elaine of Tuscola; two daughters, Suzanne Bradshaw and husband Steve of Tye, and Annetta Cox of Abilene; three step-daughters, Kayla Farmer and husband Dave of Colorado, Angela Karol Benford and husband Jim of San Angelo and Leslie Jean Pounds and husband Shannon of Silverdale, WA.; 17 grandchildren; 23 great-grandchildren; and one great-great-grandchild.
+Donald is survived by his wife, Sally, of Clyde; one son, Gary Hudson and wife Elaine of Tuscola; two daughters, Suzanne Bradshaw and husband Steve of Tye, and Annetta Cox and husband Rodney of Abilene; three step-daughters, Kayla Farmer and husband Dave of Colorado, Angela Karol Benford and husband Jim of San Angelo and Leslie Jean Pounds and husband Shannon of Silverdale, Washington.; 17 grandchildren; 23 great-grandchildren; and one great-great-grandchild.

-He was preceded in death by his parents; one son, John David Hudson; one daughter, Pamela Joyce Butman; one grandson, Travis Hudson; one great-granddaughter, Brandon Bronson Boyles; one brother; and four sisters.
+He was preceded in death by his parents; one son, John David Hudson; one daughter, Pamela Joyce Butner; two grandchildren, Travis Hudson and Katherine Terrell; one great-grandson, Bronson Boyles; one brother and four sisters.